 In the following we describe how to create a simple ReportServer script which goes into the internal cd fileserver to change the working directory to the root folder of the file system.
 The terminal supports the auto-completion function to enable quicker navigation within the Terminal.
 You can activate it by pressing the tab key.
 If you want to make sure which folder you are currently in, you can use the pwd command.(a sub-module of the administration module).
 The File System can be accessed via the Administration module or via the Terminal.
 Now enter the command

 To verify whether the bin directory exists in FileServer, use the ls command.
 If it fails to exist create it by entering the mkdir bin command.
 With cd bin switch to the newly created directory.
 Now, we will create our first ReportServer script.
 In ReportServer, scripts have manifold tasks and are written in the programming language Groovy (https://groovy-lang.org/).
 For working with ReportServer, scripts are not necessarily required, however, you can use them to accomplish many special tasks (such as integrating complex datasources or importing of reports from third-party systems) and small enhancements.
 In this manual we will time and again meet with scripts.
 You will find a detailed introduction in the ReportServer scripting guide.
-Now create the script hello.rs by entering the command createTextFile hello.rs.
+Now create the script hello.groovy by entering the command createTextFile hello.groovy.
 A text editor opens.
 Enter the following line:

 "Hello ReportServer Admin"